 noun: the action of delaying or postponing something

 Almost everyone procrastinates at some point or in some areas of their life.
 And so, most of us ask ourselves the same question: “how to stop procrastinating?”
 Of course – we are all different – we face different situations and have different reactions to them.
 Something to keep in mind is that there’s a thin line between occasional reluctance and having a problem with proceeding any further.
 When we do something on occasion, it really seems safe.
 With the habit of procrastinating, though, your risk an emotional spiral of self-doubt, shame, and the feeling of failure.
 It might impact your self-worth too.

-Speaking about situations.
+Speaking about different kinds of situations.
 There are the ones that are about deadlines – we have to write a paper, finish up the yearly taxes, or our project is due in 2 weeks.
-But there are also ones without an official deadline date.
-Us taking care of our health, working on our relationship, trying to find out what we want in life etc.
+But there are also ones without an specific deadline date.
+Those could be: taking care of our health, working on our relationship, trying to find out what we want in life, etc.

 Somehow the deadline makes everything a bit easier because the majority of people out there usually get it together sooner or later.
 Because they have to.
 Otherwise, there are consequences.
-The deadline is the end of some sort, and after that finish line – the tension decreases and one can proceed to other challenges.
-With the lesson learnt.
+The deadline is the end of some sort, and after that finish line – the tension drops, and one can proceed with other challenges.
+With the lesson learned.
 Or not.

 So why do we procrastinate?

 - Out of fear (of the unknown) or that the end product of your work will not be perfect.
 In most cases, it only has to be good enough, but this concept isn’t finding acceptance from many.